 The Ghostbusters Spooktacular; Celebrating 25 Years

 The Ghostbusters Spectacular opened with Universal Studios Florida in 1990.
 It was a live action stage show in the New York section of the park.
+The Universal Studios Florida wiki has this great summary of the attraction!

 As you enter a small room you hear telephones ringing and a man saying, “Ghostbusters, Please Hold!”